This article has links to products and services we love, which we may make commission from.

 There are also lots of biking opportunities around Dumfries and Galloway.

-We cycled to New Abbey and out to Drumburn Viewpoint at Nith Estuary with Warren from Galloway Cycling Holidays.
+We cycled to New Abbey and Drumburn Viewpoint at Nith Estuary with Warren from Galloway Cycling Holidays.

-Galloway Cycling Holidays is an award-winning tour company run by Warren and Esther who have cycled all over the world.
+Galloway Cycling Holidays is an award-winning tour company run by Warren and Esther, who have cycled worldwide.

-They aren’t just cyclists though, they are also photographers who have a background in ecology and art so there is never a dull moment during conversation.
+They are also photographers with backgrounds in ecology and art, so there is never a dull moment during the conversation.

-The couple are also supporting the development of gravel biking in South West Scotland so if you fancy making your trip about multi-cycling or Galloway gravel, contact the team.
+The couple also support the development of gravel biking in South West Scotland, so contact the team if you plan a trip for multi-cycling.

-Our start and end point for the cycle was Loch Arthur Farm Shop which you should definitely stop at for lunch and try the cakes.
+Our start and end point for the cycle was Loch Arthur Farm Shop, where you should stop for lunch and try the cakes.

-It isn’t just a food spot popular with locals, it is also a community campus which works with people with learning disabilities throughout the farm, gardens, creamery, bakery, craft workshops and the farm shop and cafe.
+It isn’t just a food spot popular with locals; it is a community campus that works with people who are learning differences throughout the farm, gardens, creamery, bakery, craft workshops, farm shop, and cafe.

 Castle Douglas (18 miles)

-If you are looking for a town with lots of food options, there are plenty of cafes in Scotland’s Food Town, Castle Douglas.
+If you are looking for a town with many food options, there are plenty of cafes in Scotland’s Food Town, Castle Douglas.

-Cream of Galloway is not only a Scottish ice-cream maker in the area, it’s also a day out!
+Cream of Galloway is not only a Scottish ice cream maker in the area but also a day out!

 The farm has crazy golf, an adventure park and nature trails.